 “Is this how one becomes an artist?
 By growing accustomed to the madness of others?”

-The international bestseller: the tragic and triumphant life and death of one of the twentieth century’s most extraordinary artists.
+The international bestseller: the tragic and triumphant story of one of the twentieth century’s most extraordinary but little-known artists.
 ‘Sad, beautiful, indignant, wrenching, important’ Sarah Perry, author of THE ESSEX SERPENT

-Charlotte is a heart-breaking true story - inspiring, unflinching, awful, hopeful - of a life filled with curiosity, animated by genius and cut short by hatred.
-A beautifully, lucidly told memorial, it has become an international sensation.
+Inspiring, unflinching, terrible and hopeful, Charlotte is the heartbreaking true story of a life filled with curiosity, animated by genius and cut short by hatred.

 “I am deeply, deeply affected by this sad, beautiful, indignant, wrenching, important book … It is an artistic privilege and (I think) almost a moral duty that you all read this”